Slave Zero: Prequels

 In June 2022, Ziggurat Interactive (owners of franchises such as BloodRayne, KKnD, Uprising, among others) announced a prequel to the original Slave Zero.
 Titled Slave Zero X, the game's genre was described as a side-scrolling hack-and-slash as opposed to the original game's third-person shooter premise.
 It was also announced that SungWon Cho and Anjali Kunapaneni were added to the game's cast.
 Slave Zero X was released on February 21, 2024 for the PlayStation 5, Xbox Series, PlayStation 4, Xbox One, Nintendo Switch, and PC.
+It tells the story of Shou, a member of the Guardians resistance group, who steals the group's salvaged Slave Bio-Armor "X" and sets out to slay the tyrannical SovKhan and his Five Calamities.

-In addition to Slave Zero X, Ziggurat partnered with Ironwood Software and Poppy Works for Slave Zero X: Episode Enyo, a total conversion for the first-person shooter game Quake, which featured the main antagonist of Slave Zero X as the playable character.
+In addition to Slave Zero X, Ziggurat partnered with Ironwood Software and Poppy Works for Slave Zero X: Episode Enyo, a total conversion for the first-person shooter game Quake, which features Enyo, one of the antagonists of Slave Zero X as the playable character.
 It was confirmed to be part of the series' canon as it took place prior to the events of Slave Zero X.